turing-trading/tt-mcp-docker/README.md

   9000"
 - name: `wordpress`, containers: "deploy a WordPress container and a supporting MySQL container, exposing Wordpress on port 9000"

+##### Resuming a Project

+When starting a new chat with this prompt, the LLM will receive the status of any containers, volumes, and networks created with the given project `name`.

+This is mainly useful for cleaning up, in-case you lose a chat that was responsible for many containers.

 ### Tools